Taabannn/simple-restaurant/README.md

 <br/>

 ### The third question asks the difference between composition and aggregation relations in java...
-In this part, I compared aggrgation and inheritance, and also types of the association (composition and aggregation) have been compared by giving code examples.
+In this part, I compared association and inheritance, and also types of the association (composition and aggregation) have been compared by giving code examples.